morganthomas/winning-arguments/winning-arguments.md

 **This cake is well named, as it has a very delicate consistency.**

-=> ((this cake is well named) and (this cake is delicate in consistency))
+=> ((this cake is well named) and (this cake is delicate in consistency) and ("this cake is well named" is justified by "this cake is delicate in consistency"))

-Source: Irma S. Rombauer.
+Sentence from: Irma S. Rombauer.
 The Joy of Cooking.
 Simon & Schuster Inc.

+"This cake is well named as it has a very delicate consistency" seems to mean roughly "this cake is well named because it has a very delicate consistency."
+That is, the sentence expresses three things:

+* The cake is well named.
+* The cake has a delicate consistency.
+* The cake is well named because it has a delicate consistency.